val7304/flashcards/readme_ci.md

 - This file was not mandatory, but is used to isolate the tests from the PostgreSQL service.

 **`dev` profile**:
-- `dev` profile is activated automatically, it is used only when running the application manually.
-- The file is located at: `\src\main\resources\application.properties` and use `spring.profiles.active=dev` as default profile

 - Recreates the schema on each startup (`create-drop`)
 - Reloads demo data from `data.sql`